1. Select Topic

 1. Create Citations

-For Bio 195F, you will be using the Ecology journal citation style.
-Your citations should also include a "hanging first line," whereby the first line of the citation sits further to the right on the page with subsequent lines indented.
+For Bio 195F, you will be using the Ecology Letters journal citation style.
+Your citations should also include a "hanging first line", whereby the first line of the citation sits further to the right on the page with subsequent lines indented.
 This is a special indentation feature offered in the paragraph formatting section of Word (or other word-processing software).

 2. Write Annotations